qeeqbox/cyber-attacks/README.md

 ```

 ## Disclaimer\Notes
-- Use these as an idea or example of what could happen
+- Use these the metadata as an idea or example of what could happen
+- Some values should be changed depending on the target implementation and infrastructure (E.g. CIA values)